The Mexican army has arrested "El Mayito Gordo", aka Ismael Zambada-Imperial, son of Sinaloa co-leader Ismael Zambada-Garcia.

 This is the third son of Zambada-Garcia to be arrested.
 Serafin Zambada-Ortiz, was arrested in Arizona in November 2013, and charged in San Diego.
 He recently pleaded guilty.
 Jesus Vicente Zambada-Niebla was charged and pleaded guilty in Chicago.
 Both are awaiting sentencing.

-Zambada-Garcia's brother, Jesus Reynaldo Zambada Garcia, was arrested in 2008 and ultimately pleaded guilty in the District of Colombia.
-(He was also charged in the Eastern District of New York and proceedings were transferred to D.C. for his guilty plea.)
-His son was also arrested but later died while at a safe house, presumably a suicide.
+Zambada-Garcia's brother, Jesus Reynaldo Zambada Garcia, was arrested in 2008 and brought to the District of Colombia.
+He agreed to plead guilty in the Eastern District of New York where he was charged, and proceedings were transferred for his guilty plea.
+There's no record of his being sentenced.
+(Either under seal or hasn't happened yet.)
+His son was also arrested but later died while at a safe house in Mexico, presumably a suicide.

 El Mayito Gordo's Twitter account, dormant since July, is here.